grntl/dataVisBlog/vizBlogs.md

   geom_line(aes(y = abortionClinic2)) +
   ylim(0, 1000)
 ```
 This way, there are two graphs.
 I got the idea for this code from [stackOverflow](https://stackoverflow.com/questions/30375600/how-to-plot-multiple-lines-for-each-column-of-a-data-matrix-against-one-column), because I realized that the table for this data would have to be structured kind of oddly.
 The left hand column would be a sort of index by year, and the columns would be each abortion clinic, with the values being the prices.
+I'd obviously have to be selective about the years by picking specifically the 2021-2022 row, but I'm not sure how to do that yet.